 Using Forecast: Preparing data

-Forecasting requires date based data, so to use it, let's begin with a Recent Sales report:
+Forecasting requires date-based data, so to use it, let's begin with a Recent Sales report:

 Building a Forecast